 However, whenever the client needs to know the identity of the server & wants to verify that the server is the correct system what it claims to be then, the server provides its certificate signed by a trusted third party to the client where the client can perform proper checks to verify the certificate’s validity.
 If the authentication methods are not being used carefully then their consequences can be checked in our post on The Bad Side of Improper Certificate Validation.

-Thus, Confidentiality, Integrity, and Authentication are the most basic & vital pillars of any Information Security Model.
+Confidentiality, Integrity, and Authentication are the 3 tenets of information security.
+They are the most basic & vital pillars of any Information Security Model.
 Taking them for granted can introduce serious vulnerabilities in the applications which can further lead to huge loss to business monetarily as well as hamper their brand value in the market.
 Always consult your security analysts to keep yourself up to date with the latest security standards while implementing these three principles & get a proper assessment done by them before deploying the applications to the real world.

 Appknox helps address mobile security best practices during testing.
 Talk to our in-house security researchers (no charge) to learn more about security vitality in mobile development.